 The role of the traditional news agency has changed significantly since then in how Google ranks news articles.
 It may not be completely dead, but it’s much more likely that an online news source that breaks a story will stand a chance of ranking ahead of an agency with large print circulation stats, news bureaus, and large staffs of reporters.

 If you want to learn more about the differences between the patents, find someone who knows how to read a patent.

 The latest version of Google’s patent was granted on December 11, 2012, and can be found at: Systems and methods for improving the ranking of news articles (US Patent 8,332,382).
-I shouldn’t have relied upon them, and should have checked myself.
+I shouldn’t have relied upon them and should have checked myself.

-I’ve been asked about the claims section above for the new version, and the “cancelled” section that it starts with that I mentioned above.
+I’ve been asked about the claims section above for the new version, and the “canceled” section that it starts with that I mentioned above.
 That’s been removed in the granted version of the patent, and there’s still no mention of things like circulation subscriptions and news bureaus, and so on, in the claims of this new version.
 I am going to download the original filing from the USPTO PAIR database (one page at a time) put those pages together, and make a copy accessible here so that we can see.
-It originally faced a non-final rejection, and was amended, so I may download those as well. – Thanks.
+It originally faced a non-final rejection and was amended, so I may download those as well. – Thanks.